Rebecca Pidgeon: Career

 From 1986 to 1990, Pidgeon was the lead singer of the British folk/pop band Ruby Blue.
-She left the group shortly after they signed to a major record label.
+She left the group without notice shortly after they released their major record label debut after going on holiday to America.
+She confirmed several weeks later, via her lawyer, that she would not be returning.
 She released the album The Raven in 1994, followed by The New York Girls' Club (1996), and The Four Marys (1998), a collection of traditional Celtic folk songs.
 Tough on Crime (2005) featured Walter Becker on guitar and Billy Preston on keyboards.
 Behind the Velvet Curtain (2008) included a cover version of the Beach Boys song "Wouldn't It Be Nice".
 Slingshot was released in 2012.

 She appeared in her first feature film, The Dawning, in 1988, then starred in David Mamet's plays and films, beginning with the movie Homicide and the play Oleanna, a part Mamet wrote for her.
 She composed the music for the film version, which starred Debra Eisenstadt in her role.

 Pidgeon has had roles in additional Mamet films, including The Spanish Prisoner (1997), The Winslow Boy (1999), State and Main (2000), Heist (2001) and Redbelt (2008).
 She had a supporting role in Red (2010).
 In the 2013 television movie Phil Spector, she played a supporting role and also sang "Spanish Harlem" over the closing credits.
 She appeared in the U.S. television series The Unit as Charlotte Ryan, and in the 2007 television film Jesse Stone: Sea Change as Leeann Lewis, a murder/bank robbery suspect.